erictt/computer-science-learning/source/_posts/cs6250/week-4-as-relationships-and-interdomain-routing.md

     * **Peering relationship**: In a peering relationship, two ASes share access to a subset of each other's routing tables.
 Peering relationships are formed between Tier-1 ISPs but also between smaller ISPs.
         * In the case of Tier-1 ISPs, the two peers need to be of similar size and handle proportional amounts of traffic.
 Otherwise, the larger ISP would lack the incentive to enter a peering relationship with a smaller size ISP.
         * When two small ISPs peer, they both save the money they would otherwise pay to their providers by directly forwarding traffic between themselves instead of through their providers.
-        * Quiz: In a peering relationship, the traffic exchanged between the two peers must be highly asymmetric so that there is enough incentive for both parties to peer with each other.
+        * In a peering relationship, the traffic exchanged between the two peers must be highly asymmetric so that there is enough incentive for both parties to peer with each other(Quiz).
 * <img src="https://i.imgur.com/FJ31KZS.jpg" style="width: 600px" />

 * How do providers charge customers?
 A fixed price or the bandwidth used.